hyperledger/indy-hipe/text/rich-schemas/README.md

 algorithms will allow for broader use of predicate proofs, and avoid hashed values where they are not needed, as they do not support predicate proofs.

-Encoding objects are expressed using JSON-LD.
+Encoding objects are expressed using JSON-LD and written to the ledger.
 The introduction of encoding objects also allows for a means of extending the standard set of encodings.
-All encoding methods result in an integer representation of the attribute values according to a the encoding algorithm selected by the issuer.
+All encoding methods result in an integer representation of an attribute value according to a the encoding algorithm selected by the issuer.

 ### Credential Definitions
+The current format for Sovrin credential definitions provides a method for issuers to specify a schema and provide public key data for credentials they issue.
+This ties the schema and public key data values to the issuer's DID.
+The verifier uses the credential definition to check the validity of each signed credential attribute presented to the verifier.

+The new credential definition object that uses rich schemas is a minor modification of the current Sovrin credential definition.
+The new format is expressed using JSON-LD, but has the same public key data.
+Instead of referencing a schema, the new credential definition references a mapping object.

 ### Presentation Definitions